-- 3.1 No proposal may proceed to validation unless it has been granted Initial Approval. - 3.2 Once approved, the proposal is added to the validation schedule and progress in terms of validation is monitored by the School Quality Committee.
-The QAE Officer associated with the School will be available to provide advice and guidance and assist in the development of the proposal. - 3.3 Once a proposal has received Initial Approval, the Course Proposer establishes a development team to assist with the development of the course. - 3.4 Where a course has, or requires, recognition by a professional, regulatory or statutory body (PSRB), the body should be informed at the earliest opportunity.
+- 3.1 No proposal may proceed to validation unless it has been granted Initial Approval. - 3.2 Once Initial Approval has been granted, the proposal is added to the validation schedule and progress in terms of validation is monitored by the School Quality Committee.
+The QAE Officer associated with the School will be available to provide advice and guidance throughout the validation process. - 3.3 Once Initial Approval has been granted, the Course Proposer establishes a development team to develop the course. - 3.4 Where a course has, or requires, recognition by a professional, regulatory or statutory body (PSRB), the body should be informed at the earliest opportunity.
 Depending on the approval requirements of the PSRB, a representative of that body can be involved in the approval process.
 QAE can advise on possible arrangements.